Ap Vs Pa Chest X Ray

 Chest X-rays have been a cornerstone of medical diagnostics since their discovery by Wilhelm Conrad Röntgen in 1895.
 Initially, all chest X-rays were performed using techniques that would be considered rudimentary by today's standards.
 As technology advanced, the PA view became the preferred method for routine chest imaging due to its superior image quality.

 Over time, advancements in digital radiography have further improved the quality and efficiency of chest X-rays.
 Digital systems allow for image manipulation, such as adjusting brightness and contrast, which can enhance the visualization of subtle abnormalities.
-Furthermore, digital images can be easily stored and transmitted electronically, facilitating consultation and collaboration among healthcare providers.
+To build on this, digital images can be easily stored and transmitted electronically, facilitating consultation and collaboration among healthcare providers.

 Essential Concepts